 Under Title 38 CFR Section 14.629, the Department of Veterans Affairs (DVA) requires periodic renewal of your accreditation authority for the preparation, presentation, and prosecution of claims for veterans through 3 hours of continuing legal education every 2 years.

-For agents and attorneys already accredited with VA, we offer an apporved 3 hour video course to meet your initial first year CLE requirements or any additional three hours on veterans benefits law and procedures required every two years.
+For agents and attorneys already accredited with VA, we offer two approved 3 hour video courses (online and DVD) to meet your initial first year CLE requirements or any additional three hours on veterans benefits law and procedures required every two years.

-The Department of Veterans Affairs recognizes three types of individuals who have received certification from VA to make application for veterans benefits.
+The Department of Veterans Affairs recognizes three types of individuals who have received certification (accreditation authority) from the Department of Veterans Affairs to assist with applications for veterans benefits.

 - Accredited agents

 - Accredited service officers from veterans service organizations